freeipa/freeipa/workshop.rst

 the *certmonger* program.

-Certmonger supports multiple CAs including FreeIPA's CA, and can generate keys, issue certifiate requests, track certificates and renew tracked certificates when the expiration time approaches.
+Certmonger supports multiple CAs including FreeIPA's CA, and can generate keys, issue certifiate requests, track certificates, and renew tracked certificates when the expiration time approaches.
-Certmonger works with NSS so we will also use ``mod_nss`` with Apache, rather than ``mod_ssl``.
+Certmonger works with NSS, so we will also use ``mod_nss`` with Apache, rather than ``mod_ssl``.

-Let's start by observing that the HTTP service does not yet have a certificate::
+Let's start by confirming that the HTTP service does not yet have a certificate::

   [client]$ ipa service-show HTTP/client.ipademo.local